peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* <code>true</code> if this object has an innermost tag and that tag is of the given number; otherwise, <code>false</code>.
+* <code>true</code> if this object has an innermost tag and that tag is of the specified number; otherwise, <code>false</code>.

 **Throws:**

 * <code>IllegalArgumentException</code> - The parameter <code>tagValue</code> is less than 0.

 ### HasMostInnerTag

-    public boolean HasMostInnerTag(com.upokecenter.numbers.EInteger bigTagValue) Returns whether this object has an innermost tag and that tag is of the given number, expressed as an arbitrary-precision number.
+    public boolean HasMostInnerTag(com.upokecenter.numbers.EInteger bigTagValue)

+Returns whether this object has an innermost tag and that tag is of the specified number, expressed as an arbitrary-precision number.

 **Parameters:**